michaelglenister/MODE-TASK/docs/source/index.rst

 ..
-NMA-Task documentation master file, created by sphinx-quickstart on Fri Jun 23 12:31:07 2017.
+MODE-TASK documentation master file, created by sphinx-quickstart on Fri Jun 23 12:31:07 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-NMA-Task's documentation
+MODE-TASK's documentation
 ====================================

 .. toctree::